k3s-io/cluster-api-k3s/README.md

     * For more Azure information go to [CAPZ Getting Started](https://capz.sigs.k8s.io/topics/getting-started.html)
     * For more AWS information go to [CAPA Getting Started](https://cluster-api-aws.sigs.k8s.io/)
     * For more Nutanix information go to [CAPX Getting Started](https://opendocs.nutanix.com/capx/latest/getting_started/)
+    * For more OpenStack information go to [CAPO Getting Started](https://cluster-api.sigs.k8s.io/user/quick-start.html)

-Cluster API k3s has been tested on AWS, Azure, AzureStackHCI and Nutanix environments.
+Cluster API k3s has been tested on AWS, Azure, AzureStackHCI, Nutanix and OpenStack environments.

 To try out the Azure flow, fork the repo and look at `samples/azure/azure-setup.sh`.

 To try out the AWS flow, fork the repo and look at `samples/aws/aws-setup.sh`.

 To try out the Nutanix flow, fork the repo and look at `samples/nutanix/nutanix-setup.sh`.

+To try out the OpenStack flow, fork the repo and look at `samples/openstack/setup.sh`.

 ### Known Issues